awsdocs/amazon-ec2-user-guide/doc_source/storage-optimized-instances.md

   hw.nvme.per_cpu_io_queues="0"
   ```
 + The `d2.8xlarge` instance type has 36 vCPUs, which might cause launch issues in some Linux operating systems that have a vCPU limit of 32\.
 For more information, see [Support for vCPUs](#d2-instances-cpu-support)\.
-+ [ClassicLink](vpc-classiclink.md) is not supported for `i3.metal` instances—you cannot use ClassicLink to link your EC2\-Classic instances to these instances in your VPC\.
 + There is a limit on the total number of instances that you can launch in a region, and there are additional limits on some instance types\.
 For more information, see [How many instances can I run in Amazon EC2?](https://aws.amazon.com/ec2/faqs/#How_many_instances_can_I_run_in_Amazon_EC2)\.
 To request a limit increase, use the [Amazon EC2 Instance Request Form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-instances)\.